Generally covariant quantum mechanics: Preliminaries

 obeying the Leibniz rules

-for all $a\in A, \xi\in\Omega^1$.
-The map $\sigma$ if it exists is determined by $\nabla$.
+for all $\xi\in\Omega^1$ and with $a\in A$ acting on the right hand side on the nearest copy of $\Omega^1$.
+The map $\sigma$ if it exists is determined by $\nabla$, i.e. is not additional data but a restriction in $\nabla$.
 One can apply a right module map `right vector field' $\Omega^1\to A$ to the left factor to turn $\nabla$ into something more like a covariant derivative.
 One also has a right handed version of these conditions, a right bimodule connection.
 The goal of the paper from a mathematical perspective is to find as best we can such a natural differential calculus on $A=\CD(M)$.